6 COMMON MISTAKES COACHES MAKE WHEN PITCHING A JOURNALIST

 Ask them if they would be interested in using the story.
 Accept whatever their response is.

 You should generally follow up only once.
 Don’t be annoying, or try to force them to use your story.
 If they say no, you can ask them what topics they would be interested in for future stories.

 If you don’t get a response, in certain circumstances, it might be appropriate to send a second follow up email.
 However, after that point, if you don’t receive a response, move on to another media outlet.
 You can always pitch another story to the initial journalist at a later date.

 This is how PR works.
 Just keep on doing it.
 Keep reaching out to journalists.
 By providing them with valuable content, and remaining polite and brief in your pitches, you help to make their jobs easier – and that shapes their perspective of you as a trusted source.

-If you want to learn more about how to write an amazing pitch and land media coverage, then schedule a free call with me.
-You can also take my free PR masterclass to learn more about my Publicity Rockstar Method that my clients and I use to get featured in the media.
+If you want to learn more about how to write an amazing pitch and land media coverage, then schedule a discovery call with me.
+You can also download my free “3 Million Euro Case Study” to learn more about my Publicity Rockstar Method that my clients and I use to get featured in the media.